 The Surface Pro 7 also has a dedicated full-size illuminated keyboard, touchpad and precise pressure-sensitive stylus (all sold separately) – the combined package providing photographers with everything they need for high-precision photo editing.

-Apple has some of most powerful tablets on the market – and topping its tablet charts is the juiced-up iPad Pro.
-In general, as tablets go, this one is hard to beat when you take into account its big beautiful screen, portable and stylish design, useful peripherals and iOS running on Apple’s A12X Bionic chipset.
+It might be a generation old now, but the iPad Pro 2020 is still a fantastic bit of kit.
+In general, as tablets go, this one is hard to beat when you take into account its big beautiful screen, portable and stylish design, useful peripherals and iOS running on Apple’s A12Z Bionic chipset.
 But does that make it one of the best tablets for photo editing?

 The answer is, quite simply, yes.
-The Pro offers an attractive combination of high power and portability, which can run Lightroom CC Mobile without issue (and no doubt the upcoming Photoshop CC for iPad).
+The Pro offers an attractive combination of high power and portability, which can run Lightroom CC Mobile and Photoshop CC for iPad without issue.

 The luxury Retina LCD screen is one of the biggest on the tablet market – a whopping 12.9 inches – offering a crystal clear viewing experience and an excellent surface to draw on with the Apple Pencil (sold separately).
 The downside with the iPad Pro is the price.
 It doesn't come cheap so anyone thinking of investing would almost certainly be thinking of this as a laptop replacement.
 And if that's the case, be prepared to shell out extra for accessories (and check out the best iPad Pro cases).

-If you're one of the millions of people across the globe who favors Android's OS, you'll want to take a closer look at the Samsung Galaxy Tab S6 is still well worth consideration.
+While the S7+ and S7 steal the headlines, the Galaxy Tab S6 is still well worth consideration.
 Weighing in at just 420 grams, this is one of the lightest, most portable tablets on the market.
 But don't be fooled by its appearance, this lightweight device features enough power to handle precision photo editing on the go.

 The S6 is equipped with desktop-like software, up to 8GB of internal memory and 256GB of internal storage (expandable via MicroSD cards), so plenty of space for uploading images.
 Under the hood the S6 is powered by a Snapdragon 855 processor, meaning it can handle photo editing software (including Lightroom and Photoshop Express) with ease.